 Gorm the Old’s Rune Stone links the royal couple Gorm and Thyra to a kingdom called Denmark.
 The story continues on Harold Bluetooth’s Rune Stone, which describes a central event in the history of Denmark: The King’s acceptance of Christianity on behalf of his whole people.
 For that reason, the Stone is often called “Denmark’s Certificate of Baptism”.

 Aerial view – the rune stones beside the church and a gigantic grave marker – a ship setting 350 m.
 Originally 300 large stones some more than 1 m. – Today only a few visible.
 Some are buried under the South Mound.
 The palisade is first recently excavated and marked by concrete pillars.

 Maria standing at the north corner. – Illustration of the palisade.

-The Jelling stone a good day with sunshine. – Once it was coloured – assumed look.
-In the 1700 hundred there was still rest of the colour, but then a king was coming for a visit – the stone shouldn’t look like that – and it was completely “cleaned” !!
+The Jelling stone a good day with sunshine. – Once it was colored – assumed look.
+In 1700 hundred there was still rest of the color, but then a king was coming for a visit – the stone shouldn’t look like that – and it was completely “cleaned” !!

-Church and north Mound seen from the north–east corner.
+Church and north Mound are seen from the northeast corner. – Full size reconstruction.